Life-threatening emergency? Call 911

 Individuals who’ve tried to lose weight through diet and exercise without seeing significant results after at least six months of consistent effort may be good candidates for weight-loss surgery.
 Additionally, those willing to work with a multidisciplinary healthcare team to assess their readiness for surgery and be aware of the potential risks and benefits of weight-loss surgery may also be considered.

-A thorough evaluation is necessary to determine if weight-loss surgery suits an individual, considering their medical history, health status, and other factors.
+A thorough evaluation is necessary to determine whether weight-loss surgery suits an individual, considering their medical history, health status, and other factors.

 Those committed to making the necessary lifestyle changes to guarantee a successful outcome may be suitable candidates for weight-loss surgery.